Temporal structures of the X-ray photoemission problem: Introduction

-Here, moved by the desire to preserve the simplicity of the original procedure, we apply a time-dependent real-space version of Wilson's approach to the model that supported the development of the frequency-dependent procedure.
+Here, moved by the desire to preserve the simplicity of the original procedure, we apply a time-dependent real-space version of Wilson's approach to the model that supported the development of the frequency-dependent procedure \cite{1981OlW4863}.
 Specifically, our testbed is photoemission from a simple metal, and we examine the time dependence of the photoemission current.
-Physically, X radiation ejects a core electron, leaving behind a hole whose potential attracts the conduction electrons.
-Mathematically, the current is the \emph{fidelity} of the quantum vector that describes the conduction electrons, that is, the modulus squared projection of the initial vector, immediately after the sudden creation of the core hole, on the vector at time $t$.
-In the laboratory, X-ray photoemission spectroscopy (XPS) measures the Fourier transform of the fidelity.
-X-ray absorption spectroscopy (XAS), a twin experimental technique, measures the probability of promoting a core electron to the conduction band.
+Preliminarily, we combine analytical and numerical treatments to calculate the time dependence for a tight-binding model.
+We thoroughly discuss the physics of the results and save them as a reference.
+We then present two renormalization-group procedures based on the eNRG procedure, the real-space formulation proposed in~\cite{2022FeO075129}, and compare the resulting photoemission currents.

+Our report comprises six sections.
+It starts with an overview of the findings in Sec.~\ref{sec:sum_findings}.
+Next, Sec.~\ref{sec:model} defines the model based on a tight-binding Hamiltonian.
+Section~\ref{sec:fidel} starts with a calculation to set benchmarks to gauge the precision of the renormalization-group results.
+In Sec.~\ref{sec:numerical-results}, a straightforward numerical procedure, combined with analytical treatment, accurately determines the time-dependent photocurrent for the tight-binding model.
+We interpret the results physically.
+Section~\ref{sec:enrg} describes the eNRG method, presents two alternative procedures to calculate the photocurrent, and discusses the deviations from the reference curves obtained in Sec.~\ref{sec:fidel} as functions of the eNRG parameters.
+Finally, Sec.~\ref{sec:conclude} gathers our conclusions.